 The data also represents only cars for sale by Tesla, either as Tesla used/cpo or new.
 The dates are the factory dates for the specific cars.

 We have not tried to correct for mileage or features, and of course this can have a bearing on the results.
-A new MX LR+ can vary in price by nearly $20k depending on specification, however visually you can still see trends, especially on the Model S. Each chart goes back approximately 4 years.

 In general the charts show a high volume of cars around 3 years old which would correlate with 3 year finance deals ending and the cars being returned to Tesla.
 While pre April 17 peaks could also be indicative of the removal of free transferable supercharging that occurred around that time, the data is looking at build dates not registration dates.